 This is part 2.
 Click here to read Part 1.

 How I Painted This Dollhouse

-Thanks to my research, I knew that light coats were the way to go.
+Thanks to my research, I knew that light coats were the way to start this dollhouse paint job.
 I put a little paint on the paper plate (I swear it’s a coincidence that it’s blue!) and dipped the brush.
 However, in hindsight, I should have broken out a new brush:

 It’s a little blurry, but that’s not a paint drip.
 That’s a brush bristle.

 OK.
 Good to know.

 I was stuck by then, so I kept painting.

 The initial strokes were left to right (in the direction of the clapboard).

 That got a pretty good coat of paint on, but, it wasn’t perfect: